 - Analysis of individual developers' work patterns

-- It helps managers to lead the team more professionally by providing effects such as improving the accuracy of schedule prediction and adjustment, and giving 'experience'.
+- It helps managers to lead the team more professionally by providing effects such as improved accuracy of schedule prediction and adjustment, and gives 'experience'.

 Do you know the characteristics of each developer in our team?